infumap/infumap/docs/deployment/raspberry-pi.md

 ### Expose Infumap on VPS

-Enable IP forwarding on your server to allow it to route packets between interfaces

-edit `/etc/sysctl.conf` and uncomment the line:
+First enable IP forwarding on your server to allow it to route packets between interfaces.
+Edit `/etc/sysctl.conf` and uncomment the line:

     net.ipv4.ip_forward=1

-then
+Then

     sysctl -p

-nftables config :
+Now edit `/etc/nftables.conf` and set the contents to:

     #!/usr/sbin/nft -f